 Zander's Aircrete Troubleshooting Guide

 Problem A: Aircrete is weak/crumbly.
 This could be an actual problem, or the aircrete may simply need more time to cure.
 It is difficult to accurately judge the quality of aircrete until it has cured for 30 days.
 Aircrete is often extremely weak and crumbly for the first several days and gradually increases strength for up to one month.
 Weak and crumbly are very subjective attributes and certainly all aircrete is weak and crumbly if compared to hardwood, steel, or concrete.
-Roughly speaking, the average adult should be able to stand on a 12x12x3 inch block of aircrete that is well supported on the bottom without it breaking apart.
+Roughly speaking, the average adult should be able to stand on a 12x12x3 inch block of fully cured aircrete that is well supported on the bottom without it breaking apart.

 Problem B: Aircrete collapsing.
 It’s no fun to see aircrete collapse!
 Collapsed aircrete can still be useful, but it is not what you were hoping for.